Collision-Aware Object-Goal Visual Navigation via Two-Stage Deep Reinforcement Learning: Related Work

 \subsection{Collision Avoidance of DRL Visual Navigation}

-Collision avoidance during navigation is an indispensable ability for robots.
-A typical way of reducing collisions of the DRL visual navigation is to reshape the reward function with a collision penalty\cite{humanoid, drqn, coll1}.
-Xiao et al.\cite{coll1} introduced a single-step reward and collision penalty to avoid collisions.
-However, the negative reward from collisions tends to train a more conservative navigation policy, hindering the improvement of the success rate.
-Wu et al.\cite{dual} predicted the collision in advance as an auxiliary task of imitation learning to improve safety during navigation, which requires expert trajectories to train the navigation policy.
+Collision avoidance is essential for robot navigation.
+A common strategy is reshaping the reward function with a collision penalty\cite{humanoid, drqn,coll1, Yue, drl}.
+For instance, Xiao et al.\cite{coll1} introduced a single-step collision penalty to discourage collisions, however, this often produces overly conservative navigation policies, hindering the improvement of the success rate.
+Wu et al.\cite{dual} predicted the collision in advance as an auxiliary task of imitation learning, improving safety during navigation, but requiring expert trajectories for training.

-In this letter, we propose a two-stage training method with collision prediction to improve the collision-free success rate of object-goal visual navigation without expert trajectories.
-In the first stage, the agent is free to explore environments without the collision penalty, while the collision prediction module supervises collisions that occur during the agent's exploration.
-In the second stage, the agent learns to navigate to the target while avoiding collisions with the collision penalty and the help of the learned collision prediction.
-The experimental results show the advantage of our method compared to other collision avoidance methods.
+Our method differs in two key aspects.
+First, it does not require expert demonstrations.
+Second, it integrates a collision predictor into a two-stage DRL framework.
+In the first stage, the agent explores freely while the predictor learns to estimate collision risk.
+In the second stage, the predictor informs navigation under a collision penalty, enabling collision-free paths without compromising exploration efficiency.
+Experimental results demonstrate that our proposed method outperforms conventional reward-based and auxiliary prediction methods in improving collision-free navigation.